sergiitk/pagerbeauty/CONTRIBUTING.md

 3. Open [localhost:8080](http://localhost:8080)

 PagerBeauty for local development is preconfigured, no `.env` file is necessary.
-It's using [Mockserver](https://github.com/namshi/mockserver) in place of real PagerBeaty API v2.
-It is available on [localhost:8090](http://localhost:8090).
+It's using [Mockserver](https://github.com/namshi/mockserver) in place of real PagerBeaty API v2: [localhost:8090](http://localhost:8090).

 Application HTTP server and webpack are running in `watch` mode.
-All changes you make should be picked up automatically on the next page refresh.
-It is available on [localhost:8080](http://localhost:8080).
+All changes you make should be picked up automatically on the next page refresh: [localhost:8080](http://localhost:8080).

 Additional version of PagerBeauty with HTTP authentication enabled is available at [localhost:8081](http://localhost:8081).
 Default credentials: